madebits/madebits.github.io/r/linux-csman.md

 ##### Sessions

-It is possible to store passwords (but not key files) in a **session** for current logged user.
-Session makes use of named *@slots* to write and read passwords.
+It is possible to store passwords (but not *key files*) in a **session** for the current logged user.
+Session makes use of named *@slots* to write and read passwords encrypted in `tmpsf` memory storage.
 To store a password that you are about to enter in slot `foo` use `-apo @foo` in command-line of `cskey.sh`.
 You can specify later the stored password by using `-ap @foo`.
-If combined with `-k and -kf` then no passwords are asked (apart of optional session password).
+If combined with `-k and -kf` then no passwords are asked (apart of the optional *session* password).

 The session is created only if you make use of it as a `tmpfs` mounted volume in `$HOME/mnt/tmpcsm`.
-When you shutdown the system the temporary volume disappears (or use `cskey.sh x` or `csman.sh x` to clean session data).
-The session encrypts passwords using a session seed generated randomly in session volume (root access only).
+When you shutdown the system, or logout, the temporary volume disappears (or use `cskey.sh x` or `csman.sh x` to clean session data).
+The session encrypts passwords using a session seed generated randomly in session volume (`root` access only).
 It is optional (press *Enter* key when asked to skip it), but it is recommended to also use a **session password**, which if specified, is used additionally to the seed to encrypt password data.
 You may use different session passwords for different slots.
-Each slot is stored as an encrypted file in session volume.
+Each slot is stored as an encrypted file in the session `tmpfs` volume.
 If you do not want to be asked to provide a session password specify `-aa`.

 Session slots can be also created directly using: